BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 #### IMGT_scrape.py

 This tool automates the retrieval of immunoglobulin (IG) and T-cell receptor (TR) V(D)J segment sequences from the IMGT database for specified species.
 It allows users to customize the sequence fetching process based on several parameters including species type, receptor type (IG or TR), and sequence frame, which is needed to change the types of segments to fetch.
 The script outputs the sequences in FASTA format per region and segment.
-Optionally, it can compile them into one fasta file a library.
+Optionally, it can compile them into one fasta file, a library.
 It removes the excess files by default.

 #### IMGT scrape Usage